Tax Increment Financing (TIF) Districts

 TIF is a state-authorized, redevelopment and finance program designed to help communities improve and redevelop areas that are physically deteriorated, suffering economic stagnation, unsafe or poorly planned.

-Urban renewal continues to evolve to meet the wisdom, goals and community needs of the times.
+The use of TIF continues to evolve to meet the wisdom, goals and community needs of the times.

 TIF Districts